Samantha Karlin, Founder and CEO

 Ms. Karlin is also a facilitator and subject matter expert on leadership for the NeuroLeadership Institute, where she leverages brain science to foster behavior change.

-She is the upcoming author of Feminist Leadership: The Next Generation, and is an awardee of the Bellagio fellowship by the Rockefeller Foundation.
+She is the upcoming author of a book on 21st century leadership, and is an awardee of the prestigious Bellagio fellowship by the Rockefeller Foundation.